 \subsection{Critical viscosity theoretical estimate}

 For reference, our numerical simulations will be computed as a function of the critical viscosity needed to suppress the growth of the KHI.
-Due to the non-linear behavior of the KHI, there is no analytical solution to describe its evolution, so we need to estimate it based on different assumptions.
-The theoretical estimate we used in this work was introduced by \citet{Roediger_2013} and later used in \citet{Marin-Gilabert_2022}.
+Due to the nonlinear behavior of the KHI, there is no analytical solution to describe its evolution, so we need to estimate it based on a different set of assumptions.
+The theoretical estimate we used in this work comes from \citet{Roediger_2013} and later used in \citet{Marin-Gilabert_2022}.

 Viscosity smooths out the shear velocity gradient over a length scale $\pm d$ above and below the interface due to momentum diffusion.
-This leads to the suppression of the KHI, and therefore, turbulence and mixing.
+This leads to the suppression of the KHI and, thus, turbulence and mixing.
 The instability is suppressed if the wavelength of the perturbation ($\lambda$) is smaller than $\sim 10 d$ \citep{Chandrasekhar_1961}.

-We assume that the instability will be fully suppressed when the viscous time scale $\tau_{\nu}=d^2/\nu$ at which the velocity gradient is smoothed out a distance $d = \lambda / 10$ is shorter than the KH time scale\footnote{This is the equation of KH time scale in the incompressible limit (see \S\ref{sec:crit_visc_mach}).}
+We assume that the instability will be fully suppressed when the viscous timescale, $\tau_{\nu}=d^2/\nu$, at which the velocity gradient is smoothed out a distance $d = \lambda / 10$ is shorter than the Kelvin-Helmholtz timescale,\footnote{This is the equation of the KH timescale at the incompressible limit (see Sect. \ref{sec:crit_visc_mach}).}